Nevada foster and adoption guidelines

 Para información en español:

 - Foster and adoption licensing requirements

 - Costs to foster and adopt

 - Information on Nevada's children

-- Have sufficient income to cover your financial needs
+- You must have sufficient income to cover your financial needs.

-- Ability to provide a loving, supportive environment for children
+- You must be able to to provide a loving, supportive environment for children.

-- You may be single, married, divorced, or widowed
+- You may be single, a same-sex couple, married, divorced, or widowed.

-- Must be of good character (i.e., Record of arrests and convictions may prevent licensing.
-Please ask us about this.)
+- You must be of good character (i.e., record of arrests and convictions may prevent licensing.
+Please ask about this.)

 Homestudy requirements are as follows:

 - Complete application

 - References from people who know you well

 - Law enforcement, child abuse, and neglect screenings and fingerprint clearances